serrodcal-quarkus/quarkus-architecture/README.md

       type: object
 ```

-Access to prometheus dashboard with: [localhost:9090](http:/localhost:9090)
+Access to prometheus' dashboard with: [localhost:9090](http:/localhost:9090)

+Access to grafana's dashboard with: [localhost:3000](http:/localhost:3000)

 ## Author